-Our first stop was Abuelo Clemente’s Casa de Pensamiento, or house of thought.
-Here, we spent six hours learning about the three main plants the Sikuani work with – Caapi, Yopo, and Tobacco – and listening to Abuelo Clemente’s teachings.
+Their first stop was Abuelo Clemente’s Casa de Pensamiento, where they spent six hours learning about the three main plants the Sikuani work with – Caapi, Yopo, and Tobacco – and listening to Abuelo Clemente’s teachings.
 He spoke about the challenges facing humanity today, including addiction to our devices, the rise in mental illness, and the importance of protecting nature.

 Abuelo Clemente also shared that the Sikuani people believe that everything on this earth is alive, and that it is their custom from birth to ask for permission to use the things that God created.
 He talked about how the Sikuani are guardians of nature and that they dance to awaken humanity and heal mother earth.

 “This dance is about forming a new humanity for future generations.”